rimjhimroy/katacoda_test/Bioinformatics_starter/repeat/get_chromosome.md

 Now let's find out what they are by annotating them!
 * Here in the [link](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fnrg2165/MediaObjects/41576_2007_Article_BFnrg2165_Fig1_HTML.jpg?as=webp), you see that the most of the repeats code for some proteins.
 We can search for those protein sequences using a database of protein coding domains.
 * Let's first download those core protein coding domains from gydb.org [http://gydb.org/images/1/1a/Cores.zip], and unzip.
-* Copy the content of *Seq1.txt* from Katacoda Editor to your clipboard.
+* Copy the content of *Seq1.txt* from the *Katacoda Editor* to your clipboard.
 Go to « [NCBI blastx tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastx&PAGE_TYPE=BlastSearch&BLAST_SPEC=blast2seq&LINK_LOC=blasttab), paste the sequence (12’390 bp) as query.
 * Select *Align two or more sequences*
 * Upload the extracted core protein coding domains as *Subject*
 * Expand the *Algorithm parameters* and set the *Max target sequences* to 250
 * Run *BLAST* and wait for the results
 * Examine occurrences of protein domains INT (Integrase), RT (Reverse transcriptase), RNAseH, GAG and AP.
-**Hint** Go to the *Graphic Summry*, hover over each of the hits against the query sequence to get an idea about the annotation of the protein domains of the repeat sequence.
+**Hint** Go to the *Graphic Summary*, hover over each of the hits against the query sequence to get an idea about the annotation of the protein domains of the repeat sequence.
 Also, download the *Hit Table csv* from the *Download All* link.

 >>Q1: What do stretches of annotation suggest about this locus? <<